This is our annual educational webinar on variants of uncertain significance.

 - Describe different variant classifications and explain why some variants are considered to be of uncertain significance

-- Examine possible next steps for reclassifying variants of uncertain significance
+- Examine possible next steps for reclassifying a VUS

 - Review different family scenarios and discuss familial variant testing

-- Discuss approaches to genetic counselling about variants of uncertain significance
+- Discuss approaches to genetic counselling for VUS

 Jennifer Schleit, PhD, FACMG, received a PhD in pathology from the University of Washington in Seattle.
 She completed a clinical fellowship at the University of Washington and received her certification in clinical molecular genetics from the American Board of Medical Genetics and Genomics (ABMGG).
 Dr Schleit served as an Assistant Director at the Center for Precision Diagnostics at the University of Washington before accepting a position as senior geneticist at Blueprint Genetics in 2017.
 Her last position at Blueprint Genetics was as Laboratory Director of the Seattle facility until September 2022.